Finlayson confirms Dotcom damages' liability

 Mr Dotcom is facing copyright, money laundering and fraud charges in the United States.
 He and three co-accused were arrested in Auckland in January and US authorities lodged papers seeking their extradition in March.

-Next story in National: ACC considers levy cuts
+Next story in New Zealand: ACC considers levy cuts

 Copyright © 2012, Radio New Zealand